 - Prominently display your home security sign.
 More than 60 percent of convicted burglars said they would avoid a potential target home if they see an alarm system is present, according to a University of North Carolina at Charlotte survey.

 - Set the environment.
 Keep your landscape neatly trimmed, especially shrubs and trees surrounding your home, so you are not providing a place for a burglar to hide.
+You might even consider hiring a tree removal company if you think you have too many trees that allow burglars to hide behind on your property.
 Incorporate motion-sensor, remote-controlled and/or timed lighting into your home and your landscape.
 If you have automated lighting, all the better.
 Use settings as if you were home to create a “lived in” environment.

 - Remove valuables to a safe place, including prescription medication.